golemfactory/ya-vpn-connector/README.md

 This is tool used to connect TUN interface to yagna requestor websocket.

+Only linux version is tested to be working.
+There is no Windows support yet.
+OsX support is to be tested.

 ## Usage

 After creating VPN network in yagna, you can use this tool to connect to it.